knightswhosaynil/Apodidae/README.md

   func registerDependencies() -> Void {
     let registrar = Registrar.instance
     // NOTE: Implementation MUST implement the Injectable protocol
-    // NOTE: Currently registration is not type safe - you could register a nonconforming class registrar.register(Swift.self, WhiteThroatedNeedleTail.self) }
+    // NOTE: Currently registration is not type safe - you could register a nonconforming class, which will fail at runtime registrar.register(Swift.self, WhiteThroatedNeedleTail.self) }
 }